gbrrestoration/rrap-cf-rme/rme-jl-docker/README.md

 # Docker ReefModEngine.jl Engine

 Ensure your RME is installed at rme_ml inside this directory.
+See [here](https://open-aims.github.io/ReefModEngine.jl/v1.4.1/getting_started#Pre-initialization-setup)
 Configure target locations in target_locations.csv or leave as the two minimal examples provided. run_example.jl has the example script.